 Evaluate your to-do list

 If you’re anything like me you have a bunch of different to-do lists in a bunch of different places.
 I have multiple lists on saved my computer, on post-its, in a notebook, and in my head.
 This isn’t efficient and can lead to items getting missed and tasks forgotten.
 When you’re busy, it’s usually good enough to write things down somewhere.
 When you have a few minutes, find all of your lists and compile them into one.
-There are great electronic resources, like Wunderlist, that make it easy to keep multiple lists in one place.
+There are great electronic resources, like Wunderlist, that make it easy to keep multiple lists in one place (Update: Wunderlist has since been shut down, you can check out Wunderlist alternatives here.)

 When was the last time you updated your certifications or got them in the first place?
 Some certifications can be done in a couple of hours and will only help you in the long run.
 Not sure where to start?
 Here are some suggestions: